-In Bryl v Nowra,399 Commissioner Johnston stated that good faith was a subjective element and that the absence of good faith required conduct that smacks of dishonesty or fraud; in other words something approaching a deliberate intent to mislead or, if it is reasonably foreseeable that a particular racial or national group will be humiliated or denigrated by publication, at least a culpably reckless and callous indifference in that regard.
-Mere indifference about, or careless lack of concern to ascertain whether the matters dealt with in the artistic work reflect the true situation, is not capable of grounding an adverse finding of bad faith for the purposes of section 18D.400
+In Bryl v Nowra, 401 Commissioner Johnston stated that good faith was a subjective element and that the absence of good faith required conduct that smacks of dishonesty or fraud; in other words something approaching a deliberate intent to mislead or, if it is reasonably foreseeable that a particular racial or national group will be humiliated or denigrated by publication, at least a culpably reckless and callous indifference in that regard.
+Mere indifference about, or careless lack of concern to ascertain whether the matters dealt with in the artistic work reflect the true situation,

-396 (2004) 135 FCR 105, 125 [73].
-The other members of the Court, Lee and Carr JJ, did not express any view on this issue.
+(2004) 135 FCR 105, 125 [73].
+The other members of the Court, Lee and Carr JJ, did not express any view on this

-397 See, for example, S Akmeemana and M Jones, Fighting Racial Hatred in Racial Discrimination Act 1975: A Review (1995); Eastman, 'Drafting Racial Vilification Laws: Legal and Policy Issues' (1995) Australian Journal of Human Rights 285; Solomon, 'Problems in Drafting Legislation Against Racist Activities' (1995) Australian Journal of Human Rights 265.
+See, for example, S Akmeemana and M Jones, Fighting Racial Hatred in Racial Discrimination Act 1975: A Review (1995); Eastman, 'Drafting Racial Vilification Laws: Legal and Policy Issues' (1995) Australian Journal of Human Rights 285; Solomon, 'Problems in Drafting Legislation Against Racist Activities' (1995) Australian Journal of Human Rights 265.